The Weekly Roundup: LinkedIn Doubles Down On Apps

 Your Job Search Just Went Mobile

 Once the currency for job search was your resume and Rolodex.
 Today the gold standard is LinkedIn.
 With over 300 millions users, it is the world's largest professional network.
 If you aren't maximizing your opportunities by building a killer profile, you are missing a key piece of a smart job search strategy.
 The platform is simply the best place to research companies and jobs, find contacts and, most of all, be found.
 I've written before about mobile job search and since then LinkedIn has changed the game.
+As the world goes mobile, LinkedIn wants to corner the market on mobile job search and career management.
+Their strategy ensures that no matter where you are, "opportunity is always within reach."
+As a result they've doubled down on apps, aggressively launching several new apps and reimagining the existing ones over the last several months.
+Just four weeks ago they launched Job Search and last week relaunched the app formerly known as Contacts as the new, improved Connected.

 You may ask why you need as many as seven LinkedIn apps to handle your mobile search when the basic LinkedIn app seems pretty solid on its own.
 Let's walk through the apps and explore each one.
 LinkedIn has done a stellar job of designing a suite of apps each with very targeted and specific uses.